ammarateya/personal_site/README.md

 # this is gonna be my personal site, a static webpage hosted on github-pages
+##### hi
-### gonna implement the typewriter feature that i wanna steal from that girl from berkeley
+gonna implement the typewriter feature that i wanna steal from that girl from berkeley